kmutya/kmutya.github.io/_posts/2019-05-21-dimreduction.md

 ### 3. (An answer to the first key question): One way to select an optimum basis among all basis would be to choose a basis that maximizes the projected variance.

 The above statement is super intuitive.
-Since, we want to find a low dimensional representation of our dataset it makes sense to choose a basis that maximizes this projected variance.
+Since, we want to find a low dimensional representation of our dataset in such a way that we still capture most of the variation in our data, it makes sense to choose a basis that maximizes the variance of this projection.

 We can write out the equality constrained optimization problem as follows: